KGH Day of Giving - Closer to Home than you Think

 KGH Foundation: Day of Giving - May 17th, 2023 • 6AM – 6PM

-The KGH Foundation is launching its largest fundraising campaign in history with a massive $40 million commitment to advance health care at Kelowna General Hospital (KGH) and more broadly, in the community.
+The KGH Foundation has launched its largest fundraising campaign in history with a massive $40 million commitment to advance health care at Kelowna General Hospital (KGH) and more broadly, in the community.
 The $40 million includes a novel commitment to innovation funding and is allocated across eight areas of priority.

 This year, funds raised on Day of Giving will support clinical and surgical excellence in our community, beginning with a $5 million dollar commitment to purchase a 3T MRI for KGH.